Dear Members,

 was required to be obtained.

-24. NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS
+22. NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS

 SUBSIDIARIES, JOINT VENTURES OR ASSOCIATE COMPANIES DURING THE YEAR:

-During the year under review no Company has become or ceased to become
+During the year under review, no Company has become or ceased to become

-its subsidiary, joint venture or associate Company Except, Taaza General Trading FZC,
+its subsidiary, joint venture or associate Company.

 The particulars as prescribed under Section 134(3) (m) of the Companies